nemocrys/IRCamera/README.md

 This code is used to record infrared images with an Optris PI640 Camera on Linux.

 ## About Us
-The project is being processed by the **Model experiments** group at the Leibniz Institute for Crystal Growth (IKZ).
+The project is being processed by the **Model experiments** group at the Leibniz Institute for Crystal Growth (IKZ):

 [Group on IKZ homepage](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description)

+If you use this code in your research, please cite our article:

+A. Enders-Seidlitz, J. Pal, and K. Dadzis, Model experiments for Czochralski crystal growth processes using inductive and resistive heating. *IOP Conference Series: Materials Science and Engineering, Electromagnetic Processing of Materials (EPM 2021)*, 2022, In press.

 ## Usage